 When the nasal passages have more hydration, the body is able to move out allergens, bacteria and mold out of the nasal and respiratory tracts.

 It’s tricky because while you don’t want the air dry, you also don’t want it to be too moist as this can cause mold allergies and mildew growth, which will only make allergies and asthma worse.
 The key is to have the perfect moisture content so that the body does not overproduce mucus.

-Use of a humidifier can decrease runny noses, sore throats and coughing.
+Use of a humidifier can help improve a runny nose, sore throat and coughing.

 ILW Recommends: How to Control Asthma at Night

 Humidifiers and Eczema

 If you have eczema, you already know the condition is very difficult to treat and manage, particularly because there is no cure.
 Fortunately, humidifiers for eczema can help.